How The CIA Found A Soviet Sub — Without The Soviets Knowing

 But newly released CIA documents show the Soviets also believed — falsely — that the U.S. would never be able to locate or recover the sub.

 The CIA doesn't reveal its sources.
-But the documents show that the Soviet Navy concluded in 1970 that, "it was hardly worth fearing the Americans would raise the submarine.
+But the documents show that the Soviet Navy concluded in 1970 that "it was hardly worth fearing the Americans would raise the submarine.
 First of all, they still did not have appropriate equipment.
 Secondly, the submarine still had to be discovered in the seabed, which at that depth ... was oh so difficult."

 No U.S. sub could actually go that deep.
 But an American sub, the Halibut, dropped a sled with a camera and was able to take thousands of photos of the Soviet sub, showing it was still largely intact.